 When to Go

-The Coral Coast hotel feeds its organic waste to the goats of a local Bedouin family.
-Their trips are all sustainable excursions in line with the Travel Foundation UK guidelines, providing income for multiple local and desert families, and also supporting them financially during low seasons and in times of need.
-They are working on a sustainable solution to water bottles.
+All the Coral Coast hotel trips through Embah Travel are sustainable excursions in line with the Travel Foundation UK guidelines, providing income for multiple local and desert families, and also supporting them financially during low seasons and in times of need.

-Habiba Organic Farm in Nuweiba, a one-hour drive north of Dahab, is an organic farm that provides weekly green boxes for many of Dahab’s health-conscious residents as well as supplying the vegan and organic-focused restaurants.
-They are pioneering desert agriculture with experimental permaculture and sustainable farming methods, and in an increasingly unstable climate, they believe their work and discoveries may become highly relevant for future sustainable farming.
+Habiba Organic Farm in Nuweiba is an organic farm that provides weekly green boxes for many of Dahab’s health-conscious residents as well as supplying the vegan and organic-focused restaurants.
+They are experimenting with permaculture and sustainable farming methods.

 Villa Prana, Assalah, Dahab, South Sinai and Coral Coast, El Melal Street, Dahab, South Sinai